 No matter how you feel about them, tolls are an important part of paying for major infrastructure investments.
 And they have been for a very long time.

 There was the Lions Gate Bridge, back in 1938, with a toll of 25 cents.
 The George Massey Tunnel opened up in 1959, again with a toll of 25 cents, which increased to a dollar before it was removed in 1964.
-More recently there was the Coquihalla Highway, which had its tolls removed in 2008.
-And of course, there’s the new Port Mann Bridge, with its introductory toll of $1.50.
+More recently there was the Coquihalla Highway, which had its tolls removed in 2008 and the new Port Mann Bridge, which was tolled between 2012 and 2018.